-Database table INI_VALUES is updated whenever a service configuration is applied to the SCE platform.
+Database table INI_VALUES is updated whenever the service configuration is applied to the SCE platform.
 This table contains, for each SCE IP address, mappings between numeric identifiers and textual representation for services, packages, and other service configuration components.
 The mapping is represented as a standard properties file in string form, where each mapping file is stored in one row.
-The mappings contained in this table are used by the SCA Reporter.
+The SCA Reporter uses the mappings contained in this table.